eyedeekay/sam-forwarder/docs/USAGE.md

   -k string
     	key for encrypted leaseset (default "none")
-  -l	Use an encrypted leaseset(true or false) (default true) -n string
+  -l	Use an encrypted leaseset(true or false) (default true) -littleboss string
+    	instruct the littleboss:

+    	start:		start and manage this process using service name "service-name"
+    	stop:		signal the littleboss to shutdown the process
+    	status:		print statistics about the running littleboss
+    	reload:		restart the managed process using the executed binary
+    	bypass:		disable littleboss, run the program directly (default "bypass") -n string
     	Tunnel name, this must be unique but can be anything. (default "forwarder") -ob int